 The goals of the ALTTF Course Reimbursement Policy are:

 The ALTTF will reimburse the full or partial tuition, whichever applicable, to a paid up member who has successfully completed the following courses as outlined below:

 In order for a member to be eligible for reimbursement they must contact the ALTTF for approval prior to taking a course from a third party.
 Approval will only be granted to those members in good standing who do not hold a current ticket (unless they are within 90 days of expiry).
-Members who live within a 100 kilometer radius of the Edmonton, Fort McMurray or Calgary training centres will not be eligible for reimbursement.
+Members who live or take the course within a 100 kilometer radius of the Edmonton, Fort McMurray or Calgary training centres will not be eligible for reimbursement.
 Members who reside in these areas are expected to take the courses they require at their nearest training centre.
 Member residence status will be based on their address as it is recorded in the Local 92 database (mtp).

 If a member is required by their Union contractor to get a ticket that is not covered in the policy above the member will have to provide a letter from their supervisor, on company letterhead, stating that the course is required to continue their employment in order to be reimbursed.